 Want to know more about the character customisation options in Halo Infinite?
 Unlike the other entries in the Halo series, Halo Infinite’s multiplayer mode is free to play on Xbox and PC.
 The devs have decided to take the same approach as some of the most popular battle royale games, focusing on cosmetics to bring in money rather than relying on game sales.

-As a result, you can expect to find lots of character customisation options in Halo Infinite when the game officially launches later this year.
-The only way to acquire new items to customise your spartan armour with is through the Halo Infinite battle pass system.
-In most games, battle passes typically have an end date, but that won’t be the case in Halo Infinite as they’re permanent.
+As a result, you can expect to find many character customisation options in Halo Infinite when the game officially launches later this year.
+You can acquire new items to customise your spartan armour through the Halo Infinite battle pass system.
+Battle passes typically have an end date in most games, but that won’t be the case in Halo Infinite as they’re permanent.

-Customising your spartan armour has always been part of the Halo games, but these systems pale in comparison to what’s offered in Halo Infinite.
-Everything from helmets, shoulder pads, and even knee pads can be altered and equipped this time around.
-Here’s everything you need to know about the character customisation options in Halo Infinite, including what pieces of armour can be altered, what armour cores are, and more.
+Customising your spartan armour has always been part of the Halo games, but these systems pale in comparison to what’s in Halo Infinite.
+There’s even a ton of Halo Infinite multiplayer skins in the campaign to unlock.
+Everything from helmets, shoulder pads, and even knee pads you can be alter and equipped this time around.
+Here’s everything you need to know about the character customisation options in Halo Infinite, including what pieces of armour you can change, what armour cores are, and more.

 Halo Infinite Body and AI customisation

-The technical preview allows players to pick between three body types, though the differences between these options are minimal at best.
+Halo Infinite allows players to pick between three body types, though the differences between these options are minimal at best.
 Halo Infinite lets you pick prostheses for arms and legs on each side.
-The Season 0 battle pass only grants one item per tier, so there are times when you won’t have matching prosthetics.
 Finally, you can customise your Spartan AI companion down to its holographic shape and colour.

 Halo Infinite Spartan Armor Customisation Options

 Here are all of the Spartan armour customisation options available in Halo Infinite: